 #9 – Relax at Super Tramp Coffee

 Take a break from your busy day exploring and recharge with a cup of coffee.
-Super Tramp is a hidden gem in the heart of Prague with highly rated coffee and a cozy laid-back vibe.
+Super Tramp is a hidden gem in the heart of Prague with highly-rated coffee and a cosy laid-back vibe.

 This hip local joint also serves a variety of tea, lemonade, and alcoholic beverages, so there’s something for everyone!
 They have a nice selection of baked goods made in their on-site bakery.
 Relax in their quiet courtyard with a snack and a drink before resuming your exciting day of exploring!

 #10 – Take a Walking Beer Tour Around the City

 Experience Prague’s local beer culture on a walking brewery tour around the city!
 Meet fellow beer enthusiasts and explore Prague’s famous craft beer scene.

 There are numerous tour companies to choose from, all of which include beer tastings and tours of local breweries.
 Follow your guide to some of Prague’s oldest and most authentic breweries.
 Learn more about the brewing process and the history of Prague’s most beloved drink!